 Important message: As of 2017, the Poll Hereford cattle are no longer at the Kooragang City Farm.
 As of 2018, the Community Gardens will be operated by Conservation Volunteers Australia.

-Kooragang City Farm is an integral part of KWRP and plays an active role in managing the wetlands.
-It demonstrates sustainable agricultural practices that improve productivity while looking after the health of the river and its catchment.
-Our Poll Hereford herd are fenced out of all wetland, revegetation and other sensitive areas.
-Lightweight, solar powered fencing allows frequent, flexible cattle movements between some 40 paddocks (varying in size from 0.3 to 4 hectares).
+Kooragang City Farm has been an integral part of KWRP and has played an active role in managing the wetlands.
+It has demonstrated sustainable agricultural practices that improve productivity while looking after the health of the river and its catchment.
+The Poll Hereford herd were fenced out of all wetland, revegetation and other sensitive areas.
+Lightweight, solar powered fencing allowed frequent, flexible cattle movements between some 40 paddocks (varying in size from 0.3 to 4 hectares).
 The frequent cattle movements prevent overgrazing and allow pasture recovery.

 For 100 years some 17 dairy farms were worked on Ash Island.
 Crops of sorghum, maize and millet were grown as winter feed.
 Where City Farm now stands, the Milham family established a productive farm from 97 head of `well-bred Alderney’ milk cows imported from Germany.
 The farm, like the rest of Ash Island, suffered from periodic flooding of about 30cm every seven years and about one to two metres every 50 years.
 A major flood in 1893 wiped out Milham’s entire herd.

 After a devastating two metre flood in 1955, the NSW government resumed Ash Island for future industry.
 The land was leased back to farmers who ran beef cattle.
 By the 1980s uncontrolled grazing and little land improvement had degraded the land.

 For various reasons the industry planned for Ash Island (western end of Kooragang Island) did not eventuate.